Autodesk Inventor Tips: Sketch Zero Origin and Click Hold Arc/Slot

 Recently, we posted ‘LEVERAGING MODEL-BASED DEFINITION (MBD) IN AUTODESK INVENTOR’ which enlightened us on Autodesk Inventor’s features supporting Model-Based Definition (MBD).
 MBD streamlines the design-to-manufacturing process and even helps in fully reducing the chance of errors in manufacturing parts.

 Our Autodesk Subject Matter Expert from I GET IT Learning has created 120 short tech tips for Autodesk Inventor and presented these in a session at Autodesk University.
-We have shared the first two tips in this blog, but to unlock access to all of our I GET IT Tech Tips, you can Sign Up for free access to all available tips and a trial to our in-depth online learning courses from I GET IT.
-Click HERE to get started.
+We have shared the first two tips in this blog, but to get full access to all of our i GET IT Tech Tips and Training Courses, Sign Up to i GETIT for an in-depth online learning courses from i GET IT.

 120 Autodesk Inventor Tips – #1 Sketch Zero Origin: